Shari18/kaggle-titanic/README.md

 # kaggle-titanic
 This is a jupyter notebook solution for titanic problem in kaggle.

-Here, I am doing only exploratory data analysis.
-As I complete my online courses, I am going to apply classification model to the problem.
+Here, I am performing logistic regression to calculate the survival rate.

 References : https://www.kaggle.com/c/titanic/overview